kimptoc/wowactivityfeed/readme.txt

 TODO
-- reduce logging on prod ( ie info and above) - see whats wrong...

 - cron load - make all load requests go via this, eg armory_load_requested true/false
 - make sure tests pass with new single/done callback from armory load